achayaeve/alx-airbnb-database/database-script-0x01/README.md

-UUID is used for all primary keys as requested.
+UUID is used for all primary keys.

 VARCHAR lengths are set to 255, which is standard for names, emails, and locations.